oeg-upm/llm4oe-slr/README.md

 Here we list the code sources and code used for generating the figure sin the survey

-You can find the full paper selection flowchart in:
+The full paper selection flowchart: https://github.com/oeg-upm/llm4oe-slr/blob/main/Figures/LLM4OE_SLR_search_pipeline.pdf
-- `Figures/LLM4OE_SLR_search_pipeline.pdf`

 Additionally, we provide a visual representation of RQ1 (LLM-supported OE activities):
 - `Figures/Figure_for_RQ1.pdf`